 SFT builds upon the same transformer architecture used in pre-training, but with a focused objective.
 During SFT, the model learns to minimize the difference between its generated responses and the target responses in the training dataset.

-The process begins with loading a pre-trained model and preparing instruction-response pairs in a specific format.
+First, a pre-trained model is loaded and instruction-response pairs are prepared in a specific format.
 Most implementations use a template that clearly separates the instruction from the expected response, often with special tokens to mark boundaries.
-The model then processes these examples and adjusts its parameters to better predict the target responses.
+Then, the model processes these examples and adjusts its parameters to better predict the target responses.

 During SFT, models learn to attend more carefully to instruction tokens when generating responses, developing the ability to condition their outputs on specific user requests.
-This attention mechanism refinement allows the instruction-following behavior that makes fine-tuned models so much more useful than their pre-trained counterparts.
+This attention mechanism refinement enables instruction-following behavior that improves pre-trained models.

 Training typically requires substantial computational resources, particularly for larger models.
 Teams need to consider factors like batch size, learning rate scheduling, and gradient accumulation to achieve optimal results while managing GPU memory constraints effectively.